-If this is your first time seeking at Ayahuasca Recipe, we’ve got a lot of content about ayahuasca for you.
+If this is your first time visiting this site, settle in, we’ve got a lot of information about the Amazon’s most mysterious spiritual ambassador — Mother Ayahuasca.

-- The Gringo Shaman’s Ayahuasca Recipe the title says it all; short point-by-point ayawaska recipe ingredients and cooking description; contextualized by Bajaverde’s meandering quest to experience his first ayahuasca ceremony.
+- The Gringo Shaman’s Tea Recipe the title says it all; short point-by-point ayawaska recipe ingredients and cooking description; contextualized by Bajaverde’s meandering quest to experience his first shamanic ceremony.

-- Ayahuasca Retreats Reviewed looking to explore the ayahuasca world in a safe environment from skilled facilitators and bona fide shamans, you won’t want to miss this page and related articles, reviewing ayahuasca retreat opportunities in Peru, Costa Rica and Brazil.
+- Ayahuasca Retreats Directory and Reviews looking to explore the spiritual realm in a safe environment from skilled facilitators and bona fide shamans, you won’t want to miss this page and related articles, reviewing retreat opportunities in Peru, Costa Rica, the USA and Brazil.

-- Ayahuasca TV–our latest project collecting the best in ayahuasca information in video format available on the web.
-Commentary, reviews, anthropology and more serve to highlight the ayahuasca related content in the videos.
+- Ayahuasca TV–our latest project collecting the best information in video format available on the web.
+Commentary, reviews, anthropology and more serve to highlight the ayawaska related content in the videos.
 Stay tuned, updated frequently.

 Follow our tweets at @AyaRecipe to be the first to be in the know.